lukasalexanderweber/JavaGIS/README.md

 # JavaGIS
-Study project to implement Point Polyline Polygon drawing in a Java framework using Graphics 2D and storing Geometries in a CSV file or DB.
-Stored geometries can be reloaded into the GIS.
+Study project to implement Point Polyline Polygon drawing in a Java framework using the build in java.awt.Graphics2D Module.
+Other functionalities are:
+  * storing geometries in a CSV file or DB.
+  * reload stored geometries into the GIS.
+  * zooming and panning.
+  * selecting and deleting drawn geometries.

 ![Alt Text](https://github.com/lukasalexanderweber/JavaGIS/blob/master/Demo.gif)